 David J. Mooney, Praveen Arany, Ph.D.,

-Harvard’s groundbreaking new research in the use of Photon Therapy to stimulate stem cells to regrow tissue is generating interest and excitement throughout the medical community.
+Harvard’s groundbreaking new research in the use of PBM to stimulate stem cells to regrow tissue is generating interest and excitement throughout the medical community.

 Holanda VM, Chavantes MC, Wu X, Anders.

 Therapeutic PBM also reduces the average severity of oral mucositis and oral pain.

 Efficacy of PMB for treatment of cancer oral mucositis

 Graduation Program on Evaluation and Production of Technologies for the Brazilian National Health System, Hospital Nossa Senhora da Conceição, Porto Alegre, Rio Grande do Sul, Brazil

 Anschau F, Webster J, Capra MEZ, de Azeredo da Silva ALF, Stein AT.